pixie-io/pixie-demos/README.md

 [Can I deprecate this endpoint?](https://blog.px.dev/endpoint-deprecation) is the accompanying blog post for this demo.

+## http2-tracing

+Demo project to accompany the [Observing HTTP/2 Traffic is Hard, but eBPF Can Help](https://blog.px.dev/ebpf-http2-tracing/) blog post.
+This is a basic example of how to trace HTTP/2 messages using eBPF uprobes.

 ## k8s-cost-estimation

 Use Pixie to estimate the cost of hosting your Kubernetes cluster.